Connecting with nature

 When we connect with nature, we extend our attention and awareness outside ourselves, away from the limiting internal stress, anxiety, or sadness to the wide-open natural world in all its sensual wonder and beauty.
 Finding a deep connection with the natural world is one of the foundations of joy, peace, and vitality.

-For 95% of our time on Earth, our nomadic forager ancestors were intimately connected with nature.
+For 95% of our time on Earth, our nomadic forager ancestors were deeply connected with nature.
 Hunter-gatherer communities around today have a deep sense of being part of the natural world around them.
 So, in our modern world, how have we lost this connection, and how does this impact our lives and societies?

-Probably the most powerful single thing that led us down this path is our ability to think conceptually in a way that is abstracted from the natural world.
+One powerful single thing that led us down this path is our ability to think conceptually in a way that is abstracted from the natural world.
 For example, our ability to focus on things like “Return on Investment” without having to consider, or be accountable for, the wider and longer-term implications of our action on the natural world.
+The impacts of losing our connection with nature are very much in the news.
+From extreme weather, wildfires, to sea and river pollution, all are due to the human world’s disconnection with nature.

-It’s unfortunate that each new generation does not have the opportunity to fully determine how they want to live.
+Unfortunately, each new generation does not have the opportunity to fully determine how they want to live.
 Instead, every generation ends up inheriting the powerful narratives of past generations, most of whom are no longer alive.
-One dominant inherited narrative is that humans are at the pinnacle of evolution, that all other creatures are subordinate to our wishes and that nature and humanity are somehow separate.
+One dominant inherited narrative is that humans are at the pinnacle of evolution, that all other creatures are subordinate to our wishes, and that nature and humanity are somehow separate.
 Yet science demonstrates without question that our bodies are completely part of the natural world.
 We share almost 99% of the same genes as chimpanzees and bonobos.
 And our bodies are built from the food that we eat, most of which comes from nature.
 Our bodies are nature.

 Suggested weekly practice

-- Go into a garden, a park, or the countryside, find a plant, bush, or tree, and look closely at a leaf, bud, or flower, with a focused and clear intensity.
+• Go into a garden, a park, or the countryside, find a plant, bush, or tree, and look closely at a leaf, bud, or flower, with a focused and clear intensity.
 Not to think about it, but to rest peacefully, appreciating its amazing colours, shapes, patterns, and form as you intimately connect with it.

-- Practice seeing your body as nature in all its extraordinary inter-related complexity and beauty, appreciating how your body exchanges energy in the form of breath and food with the natural world.
+• Practice seeing your body as nature in all its extraordinary inter-related complexity and beauty, appreciating how your body exchanges energy in the form of breath and food with the natural world.

-- Stand still outside in nature and rest in the natural soundscape, the swish of wind in the trees, the birdsong, the buzz of insects, and breath it all in for a few peaceful and aware moments.
+• Stand still outside in nature and rest in the natural soundscape, the swish of wind in the trees, the birdsong, the buzz of insects, and breath it all in for a few peaceful and aware moments.

 Guidance